alexpop/data-proxy/README.md

-# README #

 ## About

-Send data to Log Analytics with one line of code:
+Send data to Azure Log Analytics with one line of code:
 ```bash
 curl -X POST http://127.0.0.1:4000/azure/workspace/wks-americas/log/WebTest -d '{"hello":"2021"}'
 ```